mbhall88/pafpy/docs/USAGE.md

 assert paf.closed
 ```

-Admittedly, this is a contrived example and we could have still used the context manager, but you get the point 😉.
+Admittedly, this is a contrived example, and we could have still used the context
+manager, but you get the point 😉.

 ### Fetch individual records

 `for` loops aren't the only way of retrieving records in a file.
-You can also ask for records manually.
+You can also ask for
+records manually.

 ```py
 from pafpy import PafFile